The Ultimate Whey Protein Guide

 I'm lactose intolerant, can I use Whey Protein?

-Yes, however you must use a isolated whey as its lactose content is very low or nil.
+Yes, however you should use an isolated whey as its lactose content is very low or nil.

 Concentrated Whey or Isolated Whey?